 Elena Mifsud, more commonly known as Leni was born on the 17th December 1906, and died on the 7th January 1989.
 She was a self-taught Impressionist painter, inspired by Monet and Cezanne, the leaders of the Impressionist art movement in France.

-Leni's Impressionist style was born almost by accident.
-Following an argument with her sister she applied the paint straight from the tube without mixing it with turpentine or oil, as would have been the normal process.
+Leni’s Impressionist style was born almost by accident.
+Following an argument with her sister, in her anger she applied the paint straight from the tube without mixing it with turpentine or oil, as would have been the normal process.
 Liking the subsequent result, she continued to paint like this for the rest of her career.
 Leni used oils, watercolours and pastels in her paintings and also worked with wood (carving), printing (wood blocks) and leather.

 Leni demonstrated an artistic flair and a commitment to art from an early age.
 Her father was not supportive of her chosen career, perhaps not believing it to be a suitable or correct occupation for a young lady of her time.
 However his disapproval did not deter her, and she began using window panes as canvases, wiping away her creations when she has finished.
-She would use also use spare pieces of glass or timber that she found as canvases.
+She would use also use spare pieces of glass or timber that she found, to paint on.

 When her father died in 1936 Leni returned to Gibraltar.
 She could now fully demonstrate the rebellious and eccentric nature that she was known for: she cropped her hair, wore trousers and started smoking cigarettes, all fairly scandalous behaviour for a woman in that era.